Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

 This mod should be compatible with all other mods as long as they don't make substantial changes to Wild Magic spells.

+The component "Spell Select Dialog" of "Tome and Blood" is known to be incompatible with this mod.
-The component "Revised Specialists" of "Tome and Blood" is known to interfere with the availability of the spell "Nahal's Reckless Dweomer".
+The component "Level 1 Cantrips" of "Tome and Blood" will interfere with the availability of the spell "Nahal's Reckless Dweomer".

 Components